Spin-Chain Multichannel Kondo Model via Image Impurity Boundary Condition

 \section{\blue{Acknowledgments}}

-We have benefited from discussions with Abay Zhakenov, Alexei Tsvelik, Chao-Ming Jian, Elio K\"onig, Mengxing Ye, Oleg Starykh, Pradip Kattel, Rui Wang, Tigran Sedrakyan, Yao Zhou and Yicheng Tang.
+We have benefited from discussions with A. Zhakenov, A. Tsvelik, C.-M. Jian, E. K\"onig, M. Ye, O. Starykh, P. Kattel, R. Wang, T. Sedrakyan, Y. Zhou and Y. Tang.
 Numerical calculations were performed by using the TeNPy Library~\cite{Tenpy}.
 This work was supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center.
 J.G. would like to acknowledge the Office of Undergraduate Research at Purdue University for financial support.
 He was also financially supported through the Joel Spira Summer Research Award.

 \makeatletter {S\arabic{equation}} {S-\arabic{page}} {S\arabic{section}} {S\arabic{figure}} {S-\Roman{table}}